Skip to Content

 Entry requirements (minimum)

-• This course is not available to international students and you must be living in Scotland for at least 3 years prior to starting the course.
+• This course is not available to international students and you must be living in Scotland for at least three years prior to starting the course.
 Please contact our Student Advice team if you have any queries around residency.

 Additional Information